 With the frequency of cell phones and onboard devices in vehicles, distracted driving is a rising issue.
 A study by NHTDA (National Highway Traffic Safety Administration) states distracted driving is a vital factor in deadly automobile crashes.
 One in ten deaths on the highway is due to driver distraction.
-If you have been in a distracted driving accident, reach out to the Boston personal injury attorneys at Kelly & Associates to get the legal help and compensation you deserve.
+If you have been in a distracted driving accident, reach out to the Boston personal injury attorneys at Michael Kelly to get the legal help and compensation you deserve.

 More comprehensive distracted driving legislation has passed in many states, including Massachusetts, banning hand-held cell phone usage and texting.
 There has been a tremendous deal of education for Massachusetts drivers, yet many motorists keep participating in cell phone-related distracted driving, only using their cellphones while driving.
 These distracted drivers are negligent.
 If they injure you, you have the right to pursue a claim with Boston insurance companies for financial compensation for your medical bills and recovery..